rammussenna/rings-of-the-damned/Bosses.md

 * **Abilities**:

   * **Chain Smash**: Mid-range flail slam that burns causes area of effect damage that lasts for 3 seconds on the ground.
-  * **Rage Flood**: Gains attack speed and movement under 60% HP.
+  * **Rage Flood**: Gains attack speed and movement under 50% HP.
-  * **Molten Prison**: has a chance to lock the player if not dodged, locking them for 5 seconds or more.
+  * **Molten Prison**: has a chance to lock the player if not dodged, locking them for 5 seconds or more while also doing damage over time.
 * **Fight Mechanics**:

-  * Becomes far more dangerous under 50% HP (30% bonus damage).
+  * Becomes far more dangerous under 50% HP (35% bonus damage).
   * Fight encourages aggressive parrying and defensive attacking.

 ## 6.  **Heresy**  *The Red Priestess*